 \Informed Consent means the person understands the possible benefits and drawbacks or side effects relating to a particular action, and the person is able to decide yes or no based on analysis of the known information.

-SDS Caregiver Fact Sheet #10- Interpersonal Skills
+SDS Employee Fact Sheet #10- Interpersonal Skills

-Caregiving requires that people interact with one another.
+Direct Support Professionals are always interacting with people - it's part of the job.
 To have the best possible experience helping another person it is important to keep the following in mind: